zeroAska/zeroAska.github.io/_pages/about.md

-Additionally, I'm also a student investor in the space of Robotics/AI at <a href="https://zli.umich.edu/wolverine-venture-fund">Wolverine Venture Fund</a>.
+Additionally, I also served as a student investor in the space of Robotics/AI at <a href="https://zli.umich.edu/wolverine-venture-fund">Wolverine Venture Fund</a>.